krhoda/book_learning/README.md

 To that end, I strong suggest taking a look at [wasm-pack](https://github.com/rustwasm/wasm-pack) before getting too deep into part 2 -- it's very nice.

 These examples are not easy to run.

+### Haskell

+#### Thinking Functionally With Haskell
+[The spiritual successor](https://www.cambridge.org/core/books/thinking-functionally-with-haskell/79F91D976F0C7229082325B41824EBBC#fndtn-information) to the [classic](https://www.goodreads.com/book/show/3791460-introduction-to-functional-programming) text on functional programming.

+Really, I just wanted an excuse to solve exercises in Haskell.
+Will update with details of the subject matter as I discover it.

+### Prolog

+#### The Art of Prolog (2nd Edition)
+I don't know what Prolog is, but it comes with the recomendations of some of the greatest minds in programming.
+[Here](https://mitpress.mit.edu/books/art-prolog-second-edition) is a free book that is also loved and beloved.